dwnhgyl/LegendaryRL/World Reference Files/items&&equipment.md

 Very good damage, good accuracy, good parry, 2-hander, Enc=5.

     “The integrity of this long blade is preserved by its width.
 The result is increased weight, and a weapon as suited to bashing as to thrusting.
 These blades first saw use in warfare, used by units meant to charge and break archer formations.
 Most of these blades that exist today were built for duelists.
-Though deadly, these weapons only ever found popular use among adventuring heroes, whose supernatural abilities free them of the need for a shield.”
+These weapons have found popular use among adventuring heroes, whose supernatural abilities free them of the need for a shield.”

 **Mace**